A Guest Post from Christine @ The Uncorked Librarian

 And who better to teach us about getting audiobooks from your local library than an actual librarian?!

-My wonderful friend Christine who blogs as The Uncorked Librarian wrote an entertaining and very helpful introduction for us into the world of library audiobooks.
+My wonderful friend Christine who blogs as The Uncorked Librarian wrote a very helpful introduction for us into the world of library audiobooks.
 Thank you, Christine!

 Let’s see what she can tell us about Overdrive vs Hoopla…